open-telemetry/opentelemetry.io/content/en/blog/2022/jaeger-native-otlp/index.md

-We intend to **deprecate Jaeger exporters from OpenTelemetry** in the near future, and are looking for your feedback to determine the length of the depreation phase.
+We intend to **deprecate Jaeger exporters from OpenTelemetry** in the near future, and are looking for your feedback to determine the length of the deprecation phase.
 The best way to provide feedback is by [filling out a 4-question survey](https://forms.gle/aUuJg5DQwNzncJ4s8) or commenting on
 [the existing draft pull request](https://github.com/open-telemetry/opentelemetry-specification/pull/2858).